 With this post, I hope to share some insights into what a Traditional vs Headless CMS solution is and how we go about determining the best type of solution for our clients.

 This is the solution most of us have heard of before.
 An architecture which tightly links the front end to the back end within a single system.

 Within a traditional CMS, users can manage their contents through various tools and editors, which is then saved to the database / back end of the website.
 The CMS then displays the necessary information which is delivered to the front-end of the system.

-An example of traditional CMS can be WordPress, Joomla, Drupal to name a few.
+A few examples of traditional CMS include WordPress, Joomla, and Drupal to name a few.

 Pros of a traditional CMS

 - Fast and simple to get setup and going